Gold Creek Homestead Precinct

 Our Sustainability Plan includes initiatives such as:

-• Low carbon transport options including cross-block active travel footpath link to facilitate
+- Low carbon transport options including cross-block active travel footpath link

-• We will promote positive social sustainability outcomes through a range of initiatives, celebrating a proud local history from first nations to present day through our workforce and placemaking.
+- We will promote positive social sustainability outcomes, celebrating a proud local history from First Nations to present day.

 How will safety be managed?